- ON THE RIGHT: Inadequate standards hurting potential Read More

 - ON THE LEFT: Standards make the world of difference Read More

 - Coaching boost for NSC Read More

 - IN THE PUBLIC INTEREST: St Lucy folk too long in misery Read More

-- EDITORIAL: Humane fix needed to solve squatting Read More
+- EDITORIAL: Jamaica’s overtures a benefit to all Read More

 LOS ANGELES (AP) — At every turn of Endeavour's stop-and-go commute through urban streets, a constellation of spectators trailed along as the space shuttle ploddingly nosed past stores, schools, churches and front yards.
 Having escaped out of Earth's atmosphere two dozen times, Endeavour's slow-speed trek today to its retirement center took it through the working class streets of southern Los Angeles.
 In an instant, the shuttle crossings became part of history.
 Along the 12-mile course, people marveled at the engineering.
 Some rooted for Endeavour when it appeared it might clip a lightpost.
 Others wondered if it could just hurry up to its destination.
 Crowds gathered in front of lnglewood High School before sunrise Saturday to watch Endeavour roll by at about 2 mph.
 Many were bundled up sipping coffee.
 Dean Martinez, who lives in Los Angeles but works in Inglewood, came with his wife and 9-year-old daughter.
 "This is great for the city as a whole.
 It makes us proud," said Martinez, a project director for a nonprofit whose family took turns taking pictures of one another as the shuttle slowly inched by.
 Added his wife, Marcia, "It's a big deal especially for this neighborhood.
 It's important to witness history and for our children to experience it."
 Endeavour was scheduled to inch into the California Science Center late Saturday to spend the rest of its years as a museum piece.